codeeu/codeeu.github.io/resources/README.md

 # Europe Code Week Resources

+---

+**NEW: All latest resources are now available at: [https://github.com/codeeu/codeeu-resources](https://github.com/codeeu/codeeu-resources)**

+---

 This folder includes various resources that can be used to spread the word about Europe Code Week.

 Main press release: